Billing and Insurance

 The bill you receive from Lower Keys Medical Center is for hospital services only.
 You may also receive bills for professional services provided by your personal physician, consulting physician, radiologist, pathologist, anesthesiologist, and/or emergency room physician, if applicable.

-Questions regarding these bills should be directed to the following contacts below:
+Questions regarding these bills should be directed to the appropriate contacts:

 - Pathology Services: (800) 853-4570